 The collection, totaling 86 boxes, contains her research and publications as a reporter, medical writer, and science and technical writer, as well as personal diaries from the 1950s and 1960s.

-Also included in the collection are her research subject files, pamphlets, and diaries before and during her transition, which provide a unique look at how gender transition was discussed and presented in the 1970s and 1980s.
+Moffat was transgender and also included in the collection are her research subject files, pamphlets, and diaries before and during her transition.
+These provide a unique look at how gender transition was discussed and presented in the 1970s and 1980s.

 I worked with Shannon in the early 90s, before trans issues were discussed in the workplace.
 I wish she could have lived to see the changes since then.
 She would have been so happy to be out.